Join the Discussion

 Unlike checks, money orders are prepaid meaning they're backed by large agencies or corporations instead of individuals, which means safety and reliability for you.
 When prompted to send money by mail, money orders are a far safer alternative to cash.

-Some pharmacies require a customer to set up an account to order medication
+Some online pharmacies verified by PharmacyChecker require a customer to set up an account to order medication